 Floor lamps

 If you have the space, free-standing floor lamps can provide both light and character to an office space.
-The Lucide Ruben floor lamp, or the Joshua floor lamp are both striking, and look suitably industrious for an office, while a softer, more diffuse effect can be achieved by using lighting with different textures.
-We’ve featured the Lucide Goosy soft floor lamp on the blog before, but we love how it can provide a touch of warmth and softness to an office space.
+The Lucide Ruben floor lamp, or the Darvoza floor lamp are both striking, and look suitably industrious for an office, while a softer, more diffuse effect can be achieved by using lighting with different textures.
+We’ve featured the Umage soft floor lamp on the blog before, but we love how it can provide a touch of warmth and softness to an office space.

 Desk lamps